Vincent-Millane/cname-cloaking/README.md

  Some web pages will go from 10 mb to 1 mb!

-I was inspired by the work of these contributors https://github.com/nextdns/cname-cloaking-blocklist.
+I was inspired in part by the work of these contributors https://github.com/nextdns/cname-cloaking-blocklist.
+I use lists available on the web.
 I dug deeper.

  This listing in licensed creative commons.
 You can use it, modify it under the conditions of quoting me and the Creative Commons license.